 You can create folders and documents in the Nuxeo Platform from your desktop.
 To create documents in a Nuxeo folder or workspace, you can:

 - drag and drop files from a local folder into the target Nuxeo folder,

 - create the document in the native office application and save it in the Nuxeo folder.

-You can then create, copy and move documents and folders in Nuxeo via the Windows Explorer or Mac Finder the same way you would do in a local folder.
+You can then create, copy and move documents and folders in the Nuxeo Platform via the Windows Explorer or Mac Finder the same way you would do in a local folder.